 This one is easy for me since daal is such an integral part of Indian cuisine.
-There’s rajma (red beans), raungi (black-eyed peas), chane (chickpeas), I could go on.
+There’s rajma (red beans), raungi (black-eyed peas), chane (chickpeas), and moong ki daal (in the picture), the list is long.
 Many people do not know that lentils and red meat contain the same amount of protein and only a tenth of the fat.
 If there is one food switch you choose from my list let it be this one.
 Choosing lentils will help us all be healthy, for far longer AND will help our planet breathe easier.

 Swap canned foods for those stored in glass containers

 In 2012 Bisphenol A (BPA) was found to be a toxic substance.
 Since then vigilant consumers have been avoiding cheap plastic containers in the kitchen to minimize their family’s exposure to this chemical.
 What hasn’t been discussed as openly is that many canned goods are lined on the inside with BPA.
 This freaked me out a little since I use a lot of tomato sauce that comes in, you guessed it, cans.
 I am switching my cans for glass jars today.

 Switch my second cup of coffee for tea